vuejs-templates/webpack/docs/env.md

 ### Usage

-It is simple to use the environment variables to your code.
+It is simple to use the environment variables in your code.
 For example:

 ```js
 Vue.config.debug = process.env.DEBUG_MODE